yasenstar/info_zone/Buidling_the_Data_Warehouse.md

 **The existing systems environment holds tons of data, and attempting to scan all of it every time a data warehouse load needs to be done is wasteful and unrealistic.**

-3 types of loads are made into the data warehouse from the operational environment:
+Three types of loads are made into the data warehouse from the operational environment:
   * **Archival data**
     * As a rule, loading archival data from the legacy environment as the data warehouse is first loaded presents a minimal challenge for two reasons.
     1) it often is not done at all.
 Organizations find the use of old data not cost-effective in many environments.